-Please note that these are the very people who work in the “good schools,” who are compelled to “teach,” for insanely low pay—like, a few thousand dollars per class—people like Mossimo Giannulli’s daughter Olivia Jade, a famous YouTube “Influencer.”
+Please note that these are the very people who work in the “good schools,” who are compelled to “teach,” for insanely low pay—as low as a few thousand dollars per class—people like Mossimo Giannulli’s daughter Olivia Jade, a famous YouTube “influencer.”
 This lady’s dad paid hundreds of thousands to put her in the orbit of hugely educated, committed, job-insecure people like Childress.
-She, meanwhile, impishly bragged to her legion of YouTube followers that she doesn’t really “care about school.”
+She, meanwhile, impishly bragged to her legion of YouTube followers, “I don’t really care about school.”

 The grief of not finding a home in higher ed—of having done everything as well as I was capable of doing, and having it not pan out; of being told over and over how well I was doing and how much my contributions mattered, even as the prize was withheld—consumed more than a decade.
 It affected my physical health.
 It affected my mental health.
 It ended my first marriage. […]

 Like any addict, I have to be vigilant whenever higher ed calls again.
 I know what it means to be a member of that cult, to believe in the face of all evidence, to persevere, to serve.
 I know what it means to take a 50-percent pay cut and move across the country to be allowed back inside the academy as a postdoc after six years in the secular professions.
 To be grateful to give up a career, to give up economic comfort, in order to once again be a member.